rust-lang/book/nostarch/chapter06.md

 Rust has an extremely powerful control-flow operator called `match` that allows us to compare a value against a series of patterns and then execute code based on which pattern matches.
-The power comes from the expressiveness of the patterns and the compiler checks that make sure all possible cases are handled.
+Patterns can be made up of literal values, variable names, wildcards, and many other things; Chapter 18 will be about all the different kinds of patterns and what they do.
+The power of `match` comes from the expressiveness of the patterns and the compiler checks that make sure all possible cases are handled.

 Think of a `match` expression kind of like a coin sorting machine: coins slide down a track with variously sized holes along it, and each coin falls through